ReactiveSets/toubkal/README.md

 Some features are still work in progress and some APIs are subject to changes meaning that Toubkal should be considered Alpha at this time.

 Toubkal should provide a functionally-rich framework by version 0.6 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.

 ### Our Team
 Toubkal is developped by a team of experienced and passionate back-end and front-end developpers.

-We are well founded, not looking for additional founding, with well enough resources to complete this project.
+We are well founded, not looking for additional founding, with enough resources to complete this project.

-If you are an experienced functional javascript programmer, understand the power of reactive dataflow programming and are would like to join our team, contact us.
+If you are an experienced javascript programmer, understand the power of reactive programming and would like to join our team, contact us.

 ### Why yet-another JavaScript Web Application Framework?
 The short answer is because we are not satisfied with the productivity, performances,